-“Pain” is a perception that the brain creates from input called “nociception” (pronounced no-si-sep-tion).
+“Pain” is a feeling formed in the brain from chemical processes in the body.
+It begins as a stimulus somewhere in the body.
+The stimulus can be physical, temperature, chemical or inflammatory damage to tissues.
+The stimulus causes chemical and nerve changes that travel to the brain.
+Here the brain processes it and forms the perception of pain. perception that the brain creates from input called “nociception” (pronounced no-si-sep-tion).
 This is the physiology term to describe the chemical processes that are at work in the body that receive a stimulus, modify it, and transfer it to the brain for interpretation and reaction.
 The stimulus can be physical, temperature, chemical or inflammatory damage to tissues.
 The brain processes this nociceptive input, mixes it with other data, and creates the perception we call pain.
 Everyone’s pain perception and reaction to it may be different.

 Not all pain is bad—pain lets us know that something may be harming our bodies that we need to stop.
 But “pathologic pain” is a type of pain that is no longer serving this helpful purpose.
 Most of the pain issues we are likely to encounter with our pets in the medical situation are examples of pathologic pain.